PanosMpel/Embedded-Systems-NTUA/lab4/README.md

 The repository contains both:

-- **Original Code**: The code before applying the necessary changes.
+- **Original Code SDSoC_src Ex1**: The code before applying the necessary changes for the first excerise .
-- **Modified Code**: The updated version of the code with the necessary fixes applied to solve the  issue.
+- **Modified Code SDSoC_src Ex1**: The updated version of the code with the necessary fixes applied to solve the  issue.